18F/joining-18f/pages/open-positions.md

 Our Innovation Specialists fill a wide range of roles across 18F, from software engineers and product leads to UX and visual designers. **Most roles can be done remotely or from any of our offices.**

-###Important Announcement###
+###Important announcement###
-We have taken down our open positions for a short application intake hiatus.
-During this time, we’ll be evolving how 18F plans for open roles.
-We estimate that we’ll post new open positions in the beginning of June and suggest that you check back here at that time.
+We're taking a short application intake hiatus while we evolve how 18F plans for open roles.
+We estimate that we’ll post new open positions in the beginning of June.

-If you would like to receive a notification when we resume application intake, please fill out the form below.
+To receive a notification once we're accepting applications again, please fill out the form below.

-During our short intake hiatus, we'd still love to hear from you.
-If you’re interested in joining our team or want to know more about what it’s like to be part of 18F, please send a note to join18f@gsa.gov and the Talent Team will respond.
+We'd still love to hear from you during this short hiatus.
+If you’re interested in joining the team or want to know more about what it’s like to be part of 18F, please send a note to join18f@gsa.gov.

 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">
 <style type="text/css">